There

 - Provides direct

-financial benefits for consevation
+benefits for

 - Provides financial

-benefits and empowerment for local people
+benefits and

 - Respects local culture